 A Practical Guide to Painting Landscapes

+Learn how to paint landscapes with us!
 When people think about artistry, many of them envisage a relaxed artist sitting on a verandah looking out into a rolling, misty hillscape, easel in front of them and paintbrush in hand.
 Landscape painting is one of the true joys of being an artist, as no matter what level of expertise you have, it’s always a wonderful experience to look over a fantastic view and have a go at recreating it through your mind’s eye.

 However, there are a few basics to know when it comes to painting landscapes.
 So whether you’re a seasoned pro looking to brush up your skills or you’re an absolute beginner, let’s run over some landscape painting guidance.
+But first, grab your paint brushes and paints and let's get into painting landscapes!

 What is landscape painting?